jlink/how-to-specify-it/docs/README.md

 }
 ```

 > However, this is not sufficient!
 Recall that the generator we are using, defined in section 3, generates a tree by performing a list of insertions!
-It is clear that any such tree can be built using only insert, and so the property above can never fail, but what we need to know is that the same is true of trees returned by delete and union!
+It is clear that any such tree can be built using only `insert`, and so the property above can never fail, but what we need to know is that the same is true of trees returned by `delete` and `union`!
 We must thus define additional properties to test this:

 ```java
 @Property